Ancient Greek coinage: Hellenistic period (323–31 BC)

-Coin of Indo-Greek king Antialcidas (105–95 BC).
+Tetradrachm of Indo-Greek king Antialcidas (105-95 BC).

-Coin of Agathocles of Bactria with Hindu deities, circa 180 BC.
+Square drachm of Agathocles of Bactria with Hindu deities, circa 180 BC.

-Coin of Apollodotus I, Indo-Greeks.
+Square drachm of Apollodotus I, Indo-Greeks.

 Minting

 A reverse die for making the silver tetradrachms of Demetrius I of Bactria, one of the only known dies to survive from the Hellenistic period to the present, c.
 3rd-2nd century BC.

 All Greek coins were handmade, rather than machined as modern coins are.
 The designs for the obverse and reverse were carved into a block of bronze or possibly iron, called a die.
 A blank disk of gold, silver, or electrum was cast in a mold and then placed between the dies, possibly heated beforehand, whereupon the coin maker would forcefully strike the top die with a hammer, thereby impressing the designs on the metal.

 Coins as a symbol of the city-state

 Coins of Greek city-states depicted a unique symbol or feature, an early form of emblem, also known as badge in numismatics, that represented their city and promoted the prestige of their state.
 Corinthian stater for example depicted pegasus the mythological winged stallion, tamed by their hero Bellerophon.
 Coins of Ephesus depicted the bee sacred to Artemis.
 Drachmas of Athens depicted the owl of Athena.
 Drachmas of Aegina depicted a chelone.
 Coins of Selinunte depicted a "selinon" (σέλινον, celery).
 Coins of Heraclea depicted Heracles.

 Coins of Gela depicted a man-headed bull, the personification of the river Gela.
 Coins of Rhodes depicted a "rhodon" (ῥόδον, rose).
-Coins of Knossos depicted the labyrinth or the mythical creature minotaur, a symbol of the Minoan Crete.
+Coins of Panticapaeum depicted the griffin, in particular on Bismuth Coin of Panticapaeum and on Gold Coin from Panticapaeum which were sold in Zurich in 2023 over for $6 million with new price record for ancient Greek coins, Coins of Knossos depicted the labyrinth or the mythical creature minotaur, a symbol of the Minoan Crete.
 Coins of Melos depicted a "mēlon" (μήλον - apple).
 Coins of Thebes depicted a Boeotian shield.